Last Updated on 30th July 2020

 Similar to UK mortgages, getting an international mortgage is subject to credit checks.
-You won’t need an active credit file in the country you want to purchase.
-Overseas lenders will however assess your UK credit file and usually require applicants to have good credit.
+You won’t always need an active credit file within the country you want to purchase.
+Overseas lenders will however, assess your UK credit file and usually require applicants to have good credit.

-International mortgages would be difficult to obtain with adverse credit, but it is possible with lighter issues such as late payments and defaults.
+International mortgages are often difficult to obtain with adverse credit, but it is possible with lighter issues such as late payments and defaults.
 Some overseas lenders may require larger than average deposits because of bad credit.
-Severe adverse credit issues such as repossession and bankruptcy may eliminate any chance of securing an international mortgage, but if the adverse issues are historic, it may still be possible.
+Severe adverse credit issues such as repossession and bankruptcy may eliminate any chance of securing a mortgage overseas, but if your credit issues are historic, it may still be possible.

 Overseas lenders will still need to assess your income to see if the loan is affordable.
 All lenders vary in terms of how they make assessments and each country will differ even further.
 Whether or not you want to buy overseas to migrate or purchase an investment property, lenders will still need evidence of your income.

 If you require specific advice on how overseas lenders assess income, then you can make an enquiry with us.
 As there are so many countries you could purchase a property in, there are simply too many variables and the possibilities are endless.
-By making an enquiry, our advisors are able to understand the nature of your enquiry and can better inform you on getting a mortgage overseas.
+By making an enquiry, our advisors are able to understand your situation and can better inform you of getting a mortgage overseas.

 Debt to income (DTI)